What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 Differences Between Plyometrics & Isometrics

-Isometrics and plyometrics are similar words but their meaning is very different.
-Isometrics is a type of exercise that causes muscle contraction without a change in the length of the muscle.
+Isometrics and plyometrics are bodyweight strength training exercises that sound similar but their meaning is very different.
+Isometrics is a type of exercise that causes muscle contraction without a change in the length of the muscle during reps.
 Plyometrics involve large, fast movements such as jumping and hopping.
 The muscles shorten and lengthen as the joints move during plyometric training.
 These types of exercises achieve different results but may overlap in your training program depending on goals and physical capabilities.

 Strong, Fast Muscles